FerreroJeremy/PictiTab/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-## ToDo
+## Coming soon...

-- [ ] redesign UI more friendly-user
+- Redesign UI more friendly-user
-- [ ] secure the educator management interface
+- Secure the educator management interface
-- [ ] use history entries of a child to improve predictions
+- Use history entries of a child to improve predictions
-- [ ] use current time to improve predictions
+- Use current time to improve predictions
-- [ ] make possible the use of a picture from the camera, SD card or web link
+- Make possible the use of a picture from the camera, SD card or web link